narayanacharyuluchitroju/seq2seq_LSTM_Model_with_and_without_attention/readme.txt

 For the second model, open seq2seq_LSTM_Attention.ipynb in Jupyter Notebook.

 Check Your Files:
-Make sure the file eng_french.csv and the folder glove.6B are in the same place as your .ipynb files.
+Make sure the file eng_french.csv and the folder glove.6B (note: model is configured for 200d glove embeddings) are in the same place as your .ipynb files.
 This is important for the models to work right.